-A more detailed note on managerial and efficiency reforms is here, as well as a separate commentary which describes Civil Service Reform Syndrome and explains why management/efficiency reform programs are too often set up to fail.
+A more detailed note on managerial and efficiency reforms is here, and a Colin Talbot's very readable brief history of performance measurement is here.
+I also recommend this separate commentary which describes Civil Service Reform Syndrome and explains why management/efficiency reform programs are too often set up to fail.

-But critics assert that the traditional Whitehall/Westminster Model of government is unsuitable for the modern world.
+But - returning to the subject of 'proper' civil service reform - critics assert that the traditional Whitehall/Westminster Model of government is unsuitable for the modern world.
 Yes, Minister’s author Sir Anthony Jay’s summarised the argument rather nicely on the Today Program on 6 April 2012: ‘We have a really rather silly system.
 If you look at any big corporation you will find that the people at the top are concerned about the product and they are concerned about the market.
 They are concerned about what they produce and sell, and they are concerned about the people that they are selling it to.
 But in politics we divide it up.
 We have a lot of people who are only concerned about what they are doing and what they are making and another lot who are really concerned about very little except marketing and getting public approval.’

-Is it possible to build a more detailed case for government/civil service reform?
+Is it indeed possible to build a more detailed case for government/civil service reform.
 Those that seek to do so use three main arguments.